-There are 11 names in this directory beginning with the letter O.
+There are 12 names in this directory beginning with the letter O.

 Sociolinguists strive to observe 'unobserved' or natural speech (the vernacular).
 However to do so requires observation in natural settings, not artificial ones.
 As soon as an individual is aware of being observed, the setting becomes 'unnatural.'

-A part of lexicology, which starts from a concept (i.e. an idea, an object, a quality, an activity, etc.) and then asks for its names.
+Onomasiology is an element of lexicology, which starts from a concept (i.e. an idea, an object, a quality, an activity, etc.) and then asks for its names.
 Thus, an onomasiological question would be, "What are the names for long, narrow pieces of potato that are deep-fried?"
 (The Answer: French Fries in the US, Chips in the UK, etc.) The opposite approach is known as semasiology.

 A term first formulated in the Prague School of Phonology (Nikolai Trubetzkoy) which is used to describe phonetic contrasts in sets of phonemes.
 The four main types ofopposition are: 1. bilateral/multilateral 2. proportional/isolated 3. privative/gradual/equipollent 4. constant/neutralisable (See terms for more detailed explanations.)

 Optimality Theory, or OT, is a framework for conducting linguistic analyses, formulated by Prince, Smolensky, and McCarthy (1993), which ranks universal and language-specific constraints to an 'input' in order to account for any given 'output'.